-Doug Harvey arrived at the scene and Franics got out of his vehicle and deputy Layne shortly afterward.
+Doug Harvey arrived at the scone and deputy.
+Layne shortly afterward.
 Layne said he secured the scene and waited until Sheriff Paul Hunt Thompson arrived minutes later.
-After an on-scene investigation, Francis advised them that he had the Jacobs and the juvenile were taken right to remain in pursuit as long as into custody.
+After an on-scene investigation, Jacobs and the juvenile were taken into custody.
 A follow-up on the investigation resulted in the arrest of Martin Monday night.

 Sheriff Thompson said Tuesday that Francis and the Mayor of Wayland are being informed about the progress of the case and the investigation is continuing.

 Martin appeared Tuesday in Floyd County District Court and was placed under a \$2,000 surety bond.
-Martin is scheduled be arraigned on the charge, HIGHI AND
+Martin is scheduled be arraigned on the charge.